nshint/nshint.github.io/source/_posts/2015-07-16-uicollectionviews-now-have-easy-reordering.markdown

     }
 ```

 We stored selected index path obtained in long press gesture handler and depending on wether it has any value we allow to pan gesture to kick in.
-Then, we send a message to collection view, according to the gesture state:
+Then, we call some new collection view methods accordingly to the gesture state:

 * `beginInteractiveMovementForItemAtIndexPath(indexPath: NSIndexPath)` which starts interactive movement for cell at specific index path
 * `updateInteractiveMovementTargetPosition(targetPosition: CGPoint)` which updates interactive movement target position during gesture